naveen-marthala/Handwritten-word-recognition-OCR----IAM-dataset---CNN-and-BiRNN/README.md

-This project is about recognising handwritten words with CNN and Bi-LSTM, decoded with CTC.
+This project is about recognising handwritten words with CNN and Bi-directional LSTM, decoded with CTC.

 ## Dataset: